AHEA2203 Advanced Human Biological Sciences I

 - Students are able to (1) describe the structure and function of the human body at the cellular and molecular level; (2) demonstrate an understanding of the principles of human genetics with regards to disease; (3) explain the unique structuring and enabling properties of carbon; (4) describe the importance of membranes as borders and barriers and the facilitators of the transport of materials; (5) define the difference between mitotic and meiotic processes and recognise the separation of these processes in the body; (6) demonstrate a good understanding of scientific language; and (7) develop and write a scientific essay.

-- Typically this unit is assessed in the following ways: (1) continuous assessment and (2) end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) continuous assessment and (2) end-of-semester examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.